Kong/kong/site/app/_includes/pages/docs.md

+## Welcome to Kong

+This page will help you understand, setup, configure and operate Kong.

-## What is Kong?
+### What is Kong?

 Kong is a scalable, lightweight open source API Layer.
-Also called an API Gateway or API Middleware, Kong runs in front of any RESTful API and provides additional functionalities to it.
-Kong is built on top of reliable technologies like Nginx and Cassandra, and provides you with an easy to use RESTful API to operate and configure the system.
-This page will help you set up, configure and operate Kong.

-APIs running behind Kong can be empowered with [plugins](#plugins) that provide extra functionalities and services beyond the core platform.
-Some of the most popular plugins include: authentication, rate limiting, logging, and more.
-You can also build custom plugins that other people use on top of their Kong installation.
+Also called an *API Gateway* or *API Middleware*, Kong runs in front of any RESTful API that can be empowered with [Plugins](#plugins), which provide extra functionalities and services beyond the core platform.
+You can find a gallery of available Plugins [here](/plugins/).

-Kong was built following three fundamental principles:

 * **Scalable**: Kong is easy to scale horizontally, simply add more machines.
 The platform can virtually handle any load while keeping latency low.